wenergy/wenergy/README.md

-wattsoever
+wEnergy
 ==========

-This is the wattsoever project.
+This is the wEnergy project.

 Copyright and license
 ---------------------

-Copyright 2011 Institute of Information Engineering and Management, Information & Market Engineering
+Copyright 2011-2012 Institute of Information Engineering and Management, Information & Market Engineering

 Licensed under the Apache License, Version 2.0 (the "License");